rust-lang/mdBook/guide/src/format/configuration/renderers.md

 - **additional-js:** If you need to add some behaviour to your book without removing the current behaviour, you can specify a set of JavaScript files that will be loaded alongside the default one.
+- **additional-hljs-packages:** If you need to add 3rd party highlight.js language packages, you can specify a set of JavaScript files that will be loaded.
 - **no-section-label:** mdBook by defaults adds numeric section labels in the table of contents column.
 For example, "1.", "2.1".
 Set this option to true to disable those labels.
 Defaults to `false`.